Tyler-Jacobson/api_sandbox_challenge/README.md

 (localhost:4000) / (accounts) / (?username=test_token_732645231)

 The token value can be any 9 digit integer that does not start with 0

-It should be possible to navigate the app using the returned links from each endpoint

 ## Urls for example token 732645231